tipiodevelopment/socket-server/replit.md

 ## Overview

 This is a real-time event broadcasting application built with React, Express, and WebSockets.
-The system allows administrators to create and broadcast various types of events (products, polls, contests) to connected viewers in real-time.
-It features a split architecture with an admin dashboard for creating events and a viewer page for displaying them as they happen.
+The system supports multi-campaign management where each campaign has its own isolated WebSocket channel, events, and configuration stored in PostgreSQL.
+Administrators can create multiple campaigns and broadcast various types of events (products, polls, contests) to connected viewers in real-time.

-The application demonstrates a modern full-stack TypeScript setup with a Vite-powered React frontend, Express backend, WebSocket communication, and a comprehensive UI component library based on shadcn/ui.
+The application demonstrates a modern full-stack TypeScript setup with a Vite-powered React frontend, Express backend, WebSocket room-based communication, PostgreSQL persistence, and a comprehensive UI component library based on shadcn/ui.

 ## User Preferences